aquariumbio/pydent/docs/_sources/index.rst.txt

 The `code respository <https://github.com/klavinslab/trident>`_ is freely available to members of the `Klavins lab <https://github.com/klavinslab/>`_ GitHub organization, which consists of lab members and collaborators.
-There is also a Javascript version of Trident available to that group.

 Links:
 ~~~~~~